jvoucsb/cs148-helloworld/README.md

 Charges will incur for AWS resources.
 - Follow instructions in CDK package to deploy stack
 # Heroku + Vercel deployment
 Backend service on heroku with frontend service on Vercel.
+Also it's free*!
 ## Push server to Heroku
 Using Heroku CLI or Heroku website.